 Proud to celebrate and support our vibrant Kingston University communities

 Welcome to the Equality, Diversity and Inclusion pages at Kingston.
-Find out how we are striving to challenge ourselves to think and act differently in order that everyone in our university feels like they belong, can be their authentic selves, and are empowered to reach their full potential.
+Find out how we are striving to challenge ourselves to think and act differently in order for everyone in our University feels like they belong, can be their authentic selves, and are empowered to reach their full potential.

 We know that our diversity brings only benefits for our students, our staff and our work.
 The greater variety of perspectives and experiences we have, the better we can create innovative ways of learning and teaching, while developing ideas and solutions to create and foster equity and social justice.

-Kingston has a long history of challenging inequality in all its forms and works hard to ensure it fulfils and exceeds its legal obligations under the Equality Act 2010 and the Public Sector Equality Duty.
-We are proud of the journey so far but recognise that there is still much work to be done.
+Kingston has a long history of challenging inequality and works hard to exceed its legal obligations under the Equality Act 2010 and the Public Sector Equality Duty.
+We are proud of the journey so far but recognise that there is still work to be done.
 See below how we're making a difference, one step at a time.

 At Kingston we see diversity as a strength and value the rich variety of backgrounds, identities and experiences our staff and students bring to the University.